justanothermoses/chelsea-dragger/README.md

 ### Drop

-To define an area, where items can be dropped, use The `DropZone` Component.
+To define an area, where items can be dropped, use The `DropZone` component.
-You Can just wrap it around any other elements, to mark this area as DropZone.
+You can just wrap it around any other elements, to mark this area as drop zone.

-When an Item is dropped, the DropZone will emit a `drop` event and invoke an optional `callback` property.
-Both cases receive one argument, which is a **reference** to [the value that was passed when registering a draggable element via `v-directive`](#drag).
+When an item is dropped, the drop zone will emit a `drop` event and invoke an optional `callback` property.
+In both cases one argument is passed, which is a **reference** to [the value that was passed when registering a draggable element via `v-directive`](#drag).

-The example below shows two lists that update the items listId.
+The example below shows two lists that update the items `listId`.
 The first list uses the `callback` property, the second one the `drop`-event.

 ```js
     <DropZone :callback="(item) => (item.listId = 1)">